-Opportunities in Washington, DC and/or U.S. Government
+Opportunities in Washington, D.C. and/or U.S. Government

 We offer numerous educational and leadership development programs for individuals ranging from college students to young professionals with graduate degrees (generally ages 40 and under).
 Our goal is to increase the pool of Black leaders in public service careers and public policy positions through providing fellowships, internships, and scholarships.